Saucy2: Fast Symmetry Discovery

 Summary

 Many computational tools have recently begun to benefit from the use of the symmetry inherent in the tasks they solve, and use general-purpose graph symmetry tools to uncover this symmetry.
-However, existing tools suffer quadratic runtime in the number of symmetries explicitly returned and are of limited use on very large, sparse, symmetric graphs.
-This paper introduces a new symmetry-discovery algorithm which exploits the sparsity present not only in the input but also the output, i.e., the symmetries themselves.
-By avoiding quadratic runtime on large graphs, it improves state-of-the-art runtimes from several days to less than a second.
+Common applications include organic chemistry, constraint solvers, logistics, optimization, bio-informatics, and finite group theory.
+However, older symmetry-finding tools often suffer quadratic runtime (or worse!) in the number of symmetries explicitly returned and are therefore of limited use on very large, sparse, symmetric graphs.
+Over the last 10+ years, we developed a symmetry-discovery algorithm which exploits the sparsity present not only in the input but also the output, i.e., the symmetry generators themselves.
+By avoiding quadratic runtime on large graphs, it improved state-of-the-art runtimes from several days to less than a second.
+Recent improvements to our algorithm include additional pruning that quickly solves the hard Miyazaki graphs.

 Source Code